 The new apparatus brings a tool frequently relied upon in classical optics research to the quantum world.
 In classical optics, the ability to accurately measure both the energy and time features of light on ultrafast timescales has been critical to innovations in laser physics and spectroscopy.

-“Ultrafast and quantum represent two frontiers of optical science,” said Kevin Resch, interim executive director at IQC and a professor in Waterloo's Faculty of Science.
+“Ultrafast and quantum represent two frontiers of optical science,” said Kevin Resch, interim executive director at IQC and a professor in Department of Physics and Astronomy.
 “Bringing techniques from one of these areas over to the other opens up exciting possibilities.”

-The study is published in Physical Review Letters.
+The paper is published in Physical Review Letters.